flashg1/evSolarCharger/README.md

 # EV Solar Charger
-Home Assistant Blueprint using OCPP and/or EV specific API to charge EV from excess solar and weather forecast.
+Home Assistant Blueprint using OCPP and/or EV specific API to charge EV from surplus solar and weather forecast.

 ###############################################################################
 # Disclaimer: